 Recommended reading: Beat Overwhelm: 8 Ways to Simplify Your Solopreneur Business

 If you don’t have an out-of-office template yet, now is a good time to write one.
-Add the dates you’ll be gone and don’t forget to let them know when they can expect to hear from you again.
-That will keep you accountable and them at ease knowing you’ll get back to them.
+Add the dates you’ll be gone, and don’t forget to let them know when they can expect to hear from you again.
+That will keep you accountable and clients at ease.
 I also put my out-of-office notification on my email signature and contact form.

-When the day you’re leaving comes and tasks on your list have been checked off, log off and enjoy the moment.
-It can be difficult to completely switch off work but you know it’s not a vacation if you’re still attached to your phone and keeping tabs on emails.
+When the departure day comes, log off and enjoy the moment.
+It can be difficult to switch off work, but you know it’s not a vacation if you’re still attached to your phone and keeping tabs on emails.

 Let it go and allow yourself to rest and recharge.

 During your vacation

 Work on schedule

 If you must work during your vacation, schedule one hour of work into your day and set the timer.